 Today I received a call.
 It was from an officer in the police department, following up on my complaint.
 He needed to talk with me, roughly two weeks after the incident, to check my story.
 I gave him my best recollection.
 There were, by this time, fewer details in my head to draw upon, and I was largely dependent upon the words I remembered writing as those were the only memories I’d been able to retain with clarity.
 I was conscientious not to try and fill in the gaps with guesses or overly strong assertions.
 The officer took my statement in very polite and formal terms.

 It was at first, a positive interaction.
 The form I had sent in, after all, was rather short on writing space, and so it was good to have a verbal follow-up even if it was a little distant from the event (the officer explained he’s been on medical leave and unable to address complaints in the interim) and even if I had even less to say than I’d written.
 The tone never stopped being formal, the officer never changed his tone to anything other than friendly, but its nature changed as soon as he had my statement.
 He went from taking information to giving it, in certain terms and with a great wealth of detail and length.
 I honestly felt like I was on the pew at Sunday school, with a teacher programming me with a body of information and interpretation and that it was only my job to accept his words by sheer force of their quantity and assertion.
 He told me the cops all wore body cams, that those cams were turned on for every civilian interaction, and that he’d reviewed the footage.
 He told me that the drunk had advanced violently, that the officer had responded with a specific kind of rebuff, and that such rebuff was “appropriate” in manner and magnitude.
-He conceded that some of the officer’s words were not appropriate, and that his position at the top of the stairs was not a strong choice for personal safety (though it was understandable was a good choice to keep the drunk from escaping and becoming a hazard for the community), but anyhow the officer would be addressed on those choices.
+He conceded that some of the officer’s words were not appropriate, and that his position at the top of the stairs was not a strong choice for personal safety (though it was a good choice to keep the drunk from escaping and becoming a hazard for the community), but anyhow the officer would be addressed on those choices.
 But he also made very clear through a number of careful, inoffensive, but certain terms that I was not a strong witness and that I had no authority to interpret the situation.
 After all, Officer In-Question, whose back was to me, is rather a human brick wall, and you can’t see through a brick wall can you?

 I was not being interviewed, I was being told where to get off.